Lyubeznik numbers of local rings and linear strands of graded ideals: Linear strands of minimal free resolutions of -graded ideals

 \end{corollary}

-We will extend their result to the case of $\nu$-numbers.
+Our aim is to extend the result in \cite{JK05} to the case of $\nu$-numbers.
 To such purpose it will be more convenient to consider separately the case of ideals with degree one elements.
 Thus, let $I \subseteq R$ be any $\bZ$-graded ideal and assume for simplicity that $J$ is principally generated by an element of degree one, e.g. $J=(y) \subseteq S$.